 Eligibility is based on weekly earnings and hours worked.
-Overtime pay is calculated based on a 40-hour workweek and overtime pay for eligible employees is required for any hours worked over those 40 hours.
+Overtime pay is calculated based on a 40-hour workweek, and overtime pay for eligible employees is required for any hours worked over those 40 hours.

 In states where an employee is subject to both state and federal overtime laws, overtime is paid according to the standard that will provide the higher amount of pay.

-According to the Department of Labor, employees covered by the Act must receive overtime pay for hours worked in excess of 40 in a workweek at a rate not less than time and one-half their regular rates of pay.
+According to the Department of Labor, employees covered by the FLSA must receive overtime pay for hours worked in excess of 40 in a workweek at a rate not less than time and one-half their regular rates of pay.

 Double time is a rate of pay double the usual amount a person receives for normal hours worked.
-So, if your normal rate of pay was $11.00 an hour, double time pay would be $22.00 per hour.
+So, if your normal rate of pay was $11.00 an hour, double-time pay would be $22.00 per hour.
 Double time is sometimes paid for working on federal holidays or when hours work exceeding the normal workday.

-When Double Time is Paid
+When Double Time Is Paid

 There are no federal laws that require an employer to pay double time for overtime worked.
-The Fair Labor Standards Act (FLSA) has no requirement for double time pay.
+The Fair Labor Standards Act (FLSA) has no requirement for double-time pay.

 However, state laws may provide for overtime or double time.
-For example, in California, double the employee's regular rate of pay must be paid for all hours worked in excess of 12 hours in any work day and for all hours worked in excess of eight on the seventh consecutive day of work in a work week.
-Check with your state Department of Labor for rules for your location.
+For example, in California, double the employee's regular rate of pay must be paid for all hours worked in excess of 12 hours in any workday and for all hours worked in excess of eight on the seventh consecutive day of work in a workweek.

-How Overtime Pay is Calculated
+How Overtime Pay Is Calculated

 Overtime pay is not automatically awarded for work completed on Saturdays, Sundays, holidays, or regular days of rest unless hours worked on those days push the weekly total over 40 hours.

 All non-exempt employees who work over 40 hours during a workweek must be paid at a rate of at least one and one-half times (typically referred to as time and a half) the employee's regular hourly rate.
-So a worker earning $10 per hour, who worked a 50-hour week would be entitled to 10 overtime hours at $15 per hour.
+So, a worker earning $10 per hour, who worked a 50-hour week, would be entitled to 10 overtime hours at $15 per hour.

 Overtime pay applies to non-exempt salaried employees as well as hourly employees.
 For example, a non-exempt salaried employee who is paid $600 per week would be guaranteed at least $22.50 per hour for each hour worked over 40 ($600/40 = 15 X 1.5 = $22.5 per overtime hour).

 Under the Fair Labor Standards Act, an employee's workweek is a "fixed and regularly recurring period of 168 hours—seven consecutive 24-hour periods."
 The workweek can start on any day or time as long as the hours are consistently calculated for that same period.
 Hours can't be averaged over a two or four-week pay period.
 The Act does permit employers to designate a different workweek for different classes of employees.

-Hospitals and residential care facilities are allowed to calculate overtime based on a period of 14 consecutive days instead of the otherwise required adherence to a seven consecutive day period.
+Hospitals and residential care facilities are allowed to calculate overtime based on a period of 14 consecutive days instead of the otherwise required adherence to a seven-consecutive-day period.
 For example, a hospital employee might work 30 hours in week one of the period and 50 hours in week two of the period for a total of 80 hours.
 This worker would not be entitled to any overtime since she did not average more than 40 hours per week.

 Non-exempt employees can be paid on a weekly, bi-weekly, semi-monthly, or monthly basis, and overtime is normally paid during the period that it was earned.